grb-bo/github-attention/README.md

 Aleatory factors play an important role when dealing with a community-finding algorithm, so the number of *detected* communities is subject to statistical fluctuation.
 For the GitHub dataset, it is around ~**35-39**.

-#### Local Cluster Coefficients
+#### Local Clustering Coefficients
-Cluster coefficients tell if the neighbours of a node are also connected to each other.
-It is the most local indicator of density: a lower cluster coefficients implies that the node is less likely to be in a (local neighbourhood) group.
+Clustering coefficients tell if the neighbours of a node are also connected to each other.
+It is the most local indicator of density: a lower clustering coefficients implies that the node is less likely to be in a (local neighbourhood) group.

-Both classes of this dataset exhibit a moderate clustering average, but it is evident that machine learning developers tend to cluster *less* than web developers.
+Both classes of this dataset exhibit a moderate clustering average, but it is evident that machine learning developers tend to clustering *less* than web developers.

 #### Degrees
 The degree of a node is the count of how many links it has to other nodes.